Problem

 The analysis below is intended to serve as insight into various scenarios where cursor-based logic may or may not be beneficial:

-- Online Transaction Processing (OLTP) - In most OLTP environments, SET based logic (INSERT, UPDATE or DELETE on applicable rows) makes the most sense for short transactions.
-Our team has run into a third-party application that uses cursors for all of its processing, which has caused issues, but this has been a rare occurrence.
-Typically, SET based logic is more than feasible and cursors are rarely needed.
+In most OLTP environments, SET based logic (INSERT, UPDATE, or DELETE on applicable rows) makes the most sense for short transactions.
+Our team has run into a third-party application that uses cursors for all its processing, which has caused issues, but this has been a rare occurrence.
+Typically, SET based logic is more than feasible, and cursors are rarely needed.

-- Reporting - Based on the design of the reports and the underlying design, cursors are typically not needed.
-However, our team has run into reporting requirements where referential integrity does not exist on the underlying database and it is necessary to use a cursor to correctly calculate the reporting values.
+Based on the design of the reports and the underlying design, cursors are typically not needed.
+However, our team has seen reporting requirements where referential integrity does not exist on the underlying database, and it is necessary to use a cursor to correctly calculate the reporting values.
 We have had the same experience when needing to aggregate data for downstream processes.
 A cursor-based approach was quick to develop and performed in an acceptable manner to meet the need.

-- Serialized processing - If you have a need to complete a process in a serialized manner, cursors are a viable option.
+If you need to complete a process in a serialized manner, cursors are a viable option.

-- Administrative tasks - Many administrative tasks such as database backups or Database Consistency Checks need to be executed in a serial manner, which fits nicely into cursor-based logic.
-But other system-based objects exist to fulfill the need.
+Many administrative tasks, such as database backups or Database Consistency Checks, need to be executed in a serial manner, which fits nicely into cursor-based logic.
+But, other system-based objects exist to fulfill the need.
 In some of those circumstances, cursors are used to complete the process.

-- Large data sets - With large data sets you could run into any one or more
+With large data sets you could run into one or more of the following:

 - Cursor based logic may not scale to meet the processing needs.

-- With large set-based operations on servers with a minimal amount of memory, the data may be paged or monopolize the SQL Server which is time consuming can cause contention and memory issues.
+- With large set-based operations on servers with a minimal amount of memory, the data may be paged or monopolize the SQL Server, which is time-consuming and can cause contention and memory issues.
 As such, a cursor-based approach may meet the need.

 - Some tools inherently cache the data to a file under the covers, so processing the data in memory may or may not actually be the case.

-- If the data can be processed in a staging SQL Server database, the impacts to the production environment are only when the final data is processed.
-All of the resources on the staging server can be used for the ETL processes then the final data can be imported.
+- If the data can be processed in a staging SQL Server database, the impacts to the production environment only occur when the final data is processed.
+All resources on the staging server can be used for the ETL processes then the final data can be imported.

 SQL Server Cursor Types

-Simon Liew has written a detailed technical tip on five Different Ways to Write a Cursor in SQL Server which includes the following:
+Simon Liew has written a detailed technical tip on five Different ways to Write a Cursor (read here), which includes the following:

 - Most Common SQL Server Cursor Syntax